maxleizhao/personal_website_public/readme.md

-# Deployment Guide for Personal Website
+# Personal Website

-A modern, responsive personal website with CV and blog functionality.
+I build a modern, responsive personal website with CV and blog functionality from scratch.
 This application allows you to showcase your professional experience and share blog posts with your audience.

+My personal website can be found [here](https://maxleizhao.online).

 ## Features
 - CV Management: Create, edit, and organize your CV entries by category